nextstrain/nextclade/docs/user/input-files/04-reference-tree.md

   - `search[].name`: required unique identifier of the search entry
   - `search[].displayName`, `search.description`: optional friendly name and description to be displayed in the UI (dropdown)
   - `search[].criteria`: array of objects, optional.
 One or multiple search criteria.
 Criteria should be described such that during search run only one criterion matches a pair of query and node.
 If there are multiple matches, then one (unspecified) match is taken and a warning is emitted.
-    - `search[].criteria[].qry`: object, optional, describing properties of query samples to select for this search
+    - `search[].criteria[].qry`: array of objects, optional.
+Each object describes properties of query samples to select for this search.
-      - `search[].criteria[].qry.clade`: array of strings, optional.
-Query names to consider for this search.
+      - `search[].criteria[].qry[].name`: array of strings, optional.
+Query sequence names to consider for this search.
 At least one match is necessary for sample to match.
-      - `search[].criteria[].qry.cladeNodeAttrs`: optional mapping from name of the clade-like attr to a list of searched values for this attr.
+      - `search[].criteria[].qry[].clade`: array of strings, optional.
+Query clades to consider for this search.
 At least one match is necessary for sample to match.
+      - `search[].criteria[].qry[].cladeNodeAttrs`: optional mapping from name of the clade-like attr to a list of searched values for this attr.
+At least one match is necessary for sample to match.
-    - `search[].criteria[].node`: object, optional, describing properties of ref node to search, as well as search algorithm.
+    - `search[].criteria[].node`: array of objects, optional.
+Each object describes properties of ref node to search, as well as search algorithm.
 All of the properties should match.
-      - `search[].criteria[].node.name`: array of strings, optional.
+      - `search[].criteria[].node[].name`: array of strings, optional.
 Searched node names.
 At least one match.
-      - `search[].criteria[].node.clade`: array of strings, optional.
+      - `search[].criteria[].node[].clade`: array of strings, optional.
 Searched node clades.
 At least one match is necessary for node to match.
-      - `search[].criteria[].node.cladeNodeAttrs`: optional mapping from name of the clade-like attr to a list of searched values for this attr.
+      - `search[].criteria[].node[].cladeNodeAttrs`: optional mapping from name of the clade-like attr to a list of searched values for this attr.
 At least one match is necessary for node to match.
-      - `search[].criteria[].node.searchAlgo`: string, optional.
+      - `search[].criteria[].node[].searchAlgo`: string, optional.
 Search algorithm to use
         - `full` (default): simple loop over all nodes until first match is found
         - `ancestor-earliest`: start with the current sample and traverse the graph against edge directions, looking for matching nodes, until it reaches root node.
 The result is the last encountered matching node.
         - `ancestor-nearest`: start with the current sample and traverse the graph against edge directions, looking for matching nodes.
 The first match is the result.